constracti/chords/README.md

 Input text files should obey certain rules.

-- A chord consists of the _root note_, optionally followed by _chord modifiers_ and a _bass note_.
+- A chord consists of the _root note_, optionally followed by the _chord quality_ and a _bass note_.
 	- Allowed _root notes_ are capital latin letters from `A` to `G`, possibly accompanied by an accidental (sharp `#`, flat `b`, double sharp `x` and double flat `bb`).
-	- Any character sequence may indicate a _chord modifier_, provided it does not contain _root notes_ patterns.
-For simplicity, _altered notes_ and _added tones_ can be considered as part of the _chord modifier_.
+	- Any character sequence may indicate the _chord quality_, provided it does not contain _root notes_ patterns.
+For simplicity, _altered notes_ and _added tones_ can be considered as part of the _chord quality_.
 	- A _bass note_ is syntactically equivalent to a _root note_, with the exception that it is prefixed by a slash character `/`.
 	- Some examples: `C`, `Ab`, `D/F#`, `G7`, `Csus4`, `Cm`.
 	- More information can be found in [Wikipedia](https://en.wikipedia.org/wiki/Chord_names_and_symbols_(popular_music)).